behu-kea/dat20-classes/week-1/html.md

 Html and css is 2 or 3 building blocks of all websites which are html, css and javascript.

+- HTML is structure and content
+- CSS is styling
+- JS is interactivity

 it is hugely important and writing good html can save a company millions!